derrley/yamlicious/README.rst

 string, that string renders into multiple strings (one for each value in the list variable).

+If a string references a variable that's not in the environment, yamlicious does not modify the string.
+It will leave the variable reference alone, ``$()`` characters included.
+This makes string substitution have a neat property -- it can be applied to the same document iteratively as the environment grows.

 List substitution behavior varies subtly by situation.